NYPL/digpres/docs/ingest/born_digital_archives.md

     First, they must be repackaged according to Preservica's expectations.

     1. Log in to a VM
-    2. Copy found packages to the `/data` folder on the VM using rsync with checksum argument
-    3. Run the packaging script on the copied folders
+    2. Run the packaging script on the folder that has packages that have been run by lint_er.py

         ```sh
         python3 preservica_package_ingest_script.py - …
         ```

-    4. Change the ownership of the files with chmod
+    3. Change the ownership of the files with chmod
-    5. Monitor the ingest progress on the Preservica user interface
+    4. Monitor the ingest progress on the Preservica user interface

 ### Ingest confirmation